multiprocessio/fakegen/README.md

 row's column, it will be an int in the same column across all other row's.

+It generates JSON by default but can generate other formats like CSV, TSV, Excel, etc.

 ## Install

 Binaries for amd64 (x86_64) are provided for each release.